Digital Disruption – 6 Steps to Getting Ready Right Now!

 Lots of managers start talking about the need to transform their businesses or the threat they face from disruptors like a tidal wave is about to crash down on them.
 This sense of imminent doom might be fuelled by ubiquitous media hype but sometimes it comes from a series of panic triggers that are just enough to throw us off our game: a few slow quarters, noticing our customers and industries disconnect and reconnect with products, services, our business or each other in new and sometimes baffling ways, customers starting to ask questions we’re not prepared for, things we have to seriously rework, retool or reman before we take them back to the client…These triggers signal emergent gaps in your business that left unplugged will leave you in legacy land.
 It’s time to look for patterns in where you’re feeling the pain and work out where the digital-grade gaps are in your business.

-2. Take a fresh look at your customer and what their habits are
+2. Take a fresh look at your customers and what their habits are

 Outside our front door, the rise of the digital consumer means that customers are better informed than ever before; even more knowledgeable than the people paid to sell them the products they want in some cases.
 Acknowledging their authority is important and then using the tools they use, especially social media, to learn about their buying habits, behaviours and lifestyles to direct and hone their decisions is critical game-play going forward.